 How to Save Money on Family Vacations

-I thought I’d share with you some of the ways that we save money on family vacations and how it’s helped us take more trips over the last few years.
-Some of the ideas might work for your family and some may not, but any money saved is better than money spent!
+These money-saving vacation tips have helped our family to be able to afford to go on some awesome family vacations over the years.
+Some of the ideas might work for your family, and some may not, but any money saved is better than money spent!

-We’ve discovered that going on vacation in the fall or spring, before or after the high-season, results in cheaper hotel rooms and better deals.
-It can definitely be tricky with school and work schedules, but if you can vacation at a non-peak time, you’ll find that you’ll save quite a bit of money.
+Going on vacation in the fall or spring, before or after the high-season, results in cheaper hotel rooms, and better deals.
+It can definitely be tricky with school and work schedules, but if you can vacation at a non-peak time, you can save quite a bit of money.

-I’m a planner (with four kids you need to be!), so planning and researching our vacations is my thing.
+I’m a planner–with four kids I need to be!
+Planning and researching our vacations is my thing.
 By starting months in advance of when we’d like to go, I can often find discounted tickets for amusement parks, museums, and other areas of interest.

-While I try not to micro-manage the vacation by planning it down to the minute, we do have a loose schedule of when we’ll be going where and which day is our “hotel pool” day!
-I’ve found that planning our days also helps with planning out meals too – another vacation expense that can quickly add up!
+While I try not to micro-manage the vacation by planning it down to the minute, we do have a loose schedule of when we’ll be going where, and which day is our “hotel pool” day.
+I’ve found that planning our days also helps with planning meals, too – another vacation expense that can quickly add up!

 Speaking of meals, whenever possible, we opt for hotel rooms with a mini-fridge and microwave.
 It makes it easy to bring breakfast foods, yogurt, snacks, and the always needed bottled water.
 If you do go out and have leftovers, the mini-fridge is perfect for storing them for the next meal.
 If the hotel has a free breakfast, even better!
 You’ll find that eating in can save you a ton of money – especially if you have a large family!

-It used to be that flying was the quickest, cheapest way to get around the country, but these days, airfares have skyrocketed and the hassle of flying may not be worth it.
-If you live close enough to drive to your vacation destination and you don’t mind doing so, add up the cost of gas, any needed hotel rooms for overnight stops, and snacks along the way.
+It used to be that flying was the quickest, cheapest way to get around the country.
+These days, airfares have skyrocketed, and the hassle of flying may not be worth it.
+If you live close enough to drive to your vacation destination, and you don’t mind doing so, add up the cost of gas, any needed hotel rooms for overnight stops, and snacks along the way.
 You may find that driving is significantly less expensive than flying a family of five or six!

 If driving isn’t your thing, consider taking the train instead.
-However, if flying is the preferred or only option, make sure you do plenty of price comparisons (in private browsing mode!) and use any frequent flier miles that you’ve saved up to help cut down on the costs.
+However, if flying is the preferred or only option, make sure you do plenty of price comparisons (in private browsing mode) and use any frequent flyer miles that you’ve saved up to help cut down on the costs.